 Although anyone can get heel spurs, athletes, women, and the elderly are at greater risk of getting them:

-• Athletes can develop heel spurs as repeated stress on the feet can cause strain on the tissues of the heel.
+- Athletes can develop heel spurs when repeated stress on the feet strains the tissues of the heel.

-• Women are more likely to get heel spurs from wearing high-heeled, tight, or narrow shoes.
-Restrictive shoewear can often shorten the length of the Achilles while putting pressure on the foot.
+- Women are more likely to get heel spurs from wearing high-heeled, tight, or narrow shoes.
+Restrictive shoewear can often shorten the Achilles tendon and put pressure on the foot.

-Genetic factors can sometimes cause heel spurs but more often form from stress on the tissues and tendons at the heel.
-Heel spur pain symptoms include an intense sharp pain that feels like a knife sticking into the heel.
+Genetic factors can sometimes cause heel spurs, but more often form from stress on the tissues and tendons at the heel.
+Heel spur pain symptoms include intense, sharp pain that feels like a knife sticking into the heel.
 You can also experience discomfort at the bottom of the heel when you wake in the morning or during rest, but not during exercise.

-People with musculoskeletal issues often have difficulty standing, walking, running, and being upright on their feet for long periods.
+People with musculoskeletal issues often have difficulty standing, walking, running, and remaining upright for long periods.
 However, getting the best treatment for heel spurs starts with the proper diagnosis.

 Common Misdiagnosis of Heel Spurs